Hell's Kitchen, Manhattan: Unity with the city and deterioration

 After the American Civil War, there was an influx of people who moved to New York City.
 The tenements that were built became overcrowded quickly.
 Many who lived in this congested, poverty-stricken area turned to gang life.
 Following Prohibition, implemented in 1919, the district's many warehouses were ideal locations for bootleg distilleries for the rumrunners who controlled illicit liquor.
 At the start of the 20th century, the neighborhood was controlled by gangs, including the violent Gopher Gang led by One Lung Curran and later by Owney Madden.

 Early gangs, like the Hell's Kitchen Gang, transformed into organized crime entities, around the same time that Owney Madden became one of the most powerful mobsters in New York.
 It became known as the "most dangerous area on the American Continent".

 By the 1930s, when the McGraw-Hill Building was constructed in Hell's Kitchen, the surrounding area was still largely tenements.
 After the repeal of Prohibition, many of the organized crime elements moved into other rackets, such as illegal gambling and union shakedowns.
 The postwar era was characterized by a flourishing waterfront, and longshoreman work was plentiful.

 By the end of the 1970s, the implementation of containerized shipping led to the decline of the West Side piers and many longshoremen found themselves out of work.
 In addition, construction of the Lincoln Tunnel in the 1930s, Lincoln Tunnel access roads, and the Port Authority Bus Terminal and ramps starting in 1950 destroyed much of Hell's Kitchen south of 41st Street.

 In 1959, an aborted rumble between rival Irish and Puerto Rican gangs led to the notorious "Capeman" murders in which two innocent teenagers, mistaken for rival gang members, were killed.
 By 1965, Hell's Kitchen was the home base of the Westies, an Irish mob aligned with the Gambino crime family.
-In the early 1980s widespread gentrification began to alter the demographics of the longtime working-class Irish American neighborhood.
+In the early 1980s widespread gentrification began to alter the demographics of the long-time working-class Irish American neighborhood.
 The 1980s saw an end to the Westies' reign of terror, when the gang lost all of its power after the RICO convictions of most of its principals in 1986.